humangeo/leaflet-dvf/README.md

 New marker types (see the markers example below):

+* MapMarker - create an SVG-based map marker similar to Leaflet's image-based marker, but fully customizable via L.Path style properties
 * RegularPolygonMarker - create N-sided shapes like triangles, squares, hexagons, etc.
 * StarMarker - create stars with N points
-* ChartMarkers - useful for analyzing multiple data properties at each location:
+* ChartMarkers - useful for displaying multiple data properties at each location:
 	* BarChartMarker
 	* PieChartMarker
 	* RadialBarChartMarker